-According to the Centers for Medicare and Medicaid Services, nearly a half-million people living in Nevada are Medicare beneficiaries.
-Around 70 percent of those people are enrolled in a Medicare Part D plan to help cover the costs of prescription medication.
+According to the Centers for Medicare and Medicaid Services, over 561,000 people living in Nevada are Medicare beneficiaries.
+Around 76% of those people are enrolled in a Medicare Part D plan to help cover the costs of prescription medication.

 Understanding Medicare Part D in Nevada

 As it does across the country, Medicare Part D provides prescription drug coverage in Nevada.
 It was introduced in 2006 and is not part of Original Medicare, which consists of hospital insurance (Part A) and medical insurance (Part B).
 There is also Medicare Part C, which is more commonly known as Medicare Advantage (MA).

 You have two options to get Part D prescription drug coverage in Nevada:

 - A standalone Medicare Part D plan

 - A Medicare Advantage Prescription Drug plan (MA-PD)

 Medicare Advantage plans offer the same coverage you get with Original Medicare, although most provide additional benefits.
 Prescription drug coverage, routine dental and vision care, and fitness programs are the most common add-ons.